-The DE Readiness Course is a 7-week, fully online, professional development opportunity that guides faculty through best practices in online education.
+The OE Readiness Course (formally DE Readiness Course) is a seven-week, fully online, professional development opportunity that guides faculty through best practices in online education.

-- Explore various instructional strategies for assessment, communication, community-building, and content delivery in order to construct a learner-centered approach to distance education.
+- Explore various instructional strategies for assessment, communication, community-building, and content delivery in order to construct a learner-centered approach to online education.

-- Experience distance education as a student in order to better understand our future students.
+- Experience online education as a student in order to better understand our future students.

 - Begin creating the components needed for teaching an online course while having the opportunity to review them with peers experienced in teaching online.